Did you know that October is LGBTQ+ History Month? (part 1 of 3)

 Filed Under: LGBTQ+

-Back in 1994, Rodney Wilson, the first openly gay history teacher at a public Missouri high school, realized that students weren’t learning about the history of LGBTQ+ people or the LGBTQ+ rights movement.
-When notable LGBTQ+ people were mentioned, their sexuality was often ignored.
-The result: few people understand just how deeply woven through history LGBTQ+ individuals are and the important marks they have left.
-To help change that, Wilson started what was then called Lesbian and Gay History Month and served as the founder on the first coordinating committee.
-The next year, it was officially added to the list of commemorative months in a resolution by the General Assembly of the National Education Association.
+Back in 1994, Rodney Wilson, the first openly gay history teacher at a Missouri public high school, realized that students weren’t learning about the history of LGBTQ+ people or the LGBTQ+ rights movement.
+When notable LGBTQ+ people were mentioned, their identities were often ignored.
+The result: few people understand how deeply woven into history LGBTQ+ individuals have been and the significant marks they have left.
+To help change that, Wilson initiated what was then known as Lesbian and Gay History Month and served as the founder of the first coordinating committee.
+The following year, it was officially added to the list of commemorative months in a resolution by the General Assembly of the National Education Association.

-LGBTQ+ History Month has garnered more attention in the United States over the years and in 2012 was officially celebrated in two American school districts: Broward County in Florida and Los Angeles, California.
-LGBTQ+ History Month is also celebrated in October in Canada and Australia.
-In Hungary and the UK, it’s celebrated in February; and in Berlin, it’s celebrated in May.
-Anywhere it’s celebrated, the purpose is to encourage learning about LGBTQ+ history to encourage honesty and openness about being LGBTQ+.
+LGBTQ+ History Month has garnered increasing attention in the United States over the years, and in 2012, it was officially celebrated in two American school districts: Broward County, Florida, and Los Angeles, California.
+And, in Canada and Australia, it is also celebrated in October, whereas in Hungary and the UK, it’s recognized in February, and in Berlin, it is recognized in May.
+Anywhere LGBTQ+ History Month is celebrated, the purpose is to promote learning and foster honesty and openness about being LGBTQ+.

-There is also another fitting LGBTQ+ holiday in October: National Coming Out Day.
-Celebrated on October 11, on the same day as the Second March on Washington for Lesbian and Gay Rights, National Coming Out Day was originally started by Rob Eichberg and John O’Leary.
-They believed that it was crucial for members of the LGBTQ+ community to ‘come out’ because not only did it show how many people identify as LGBTQ+, but it also showed that most people already know someone in the LGBTQ+ community.
-And people who know someone who is LGBTQ+ are far more likely to support equality for LGBTQ+ people.
+• National Coming Out Day is celebrated on October 11 – the same day as the second March on Washington for Lesbian and Gay Rights.
+National Coming Out Day was originally started by Rob Eichberg and John O’Leary.
+They believed that it was crucial for members of the LGBTQ+ community to ‘come out’ because not only did it reveal the number of people who identify as LGBTQ+, but it also showed that most people already knew someone in the LGBTQ+ community.
+And people who know someone who is LGBTQ+ are far more likely to support equality for people in the community.

 explore featured